marioDAM/marioDAM/README.md

 [![Twitter](https://img.shields.io/badge/-Twitter-blue?style=flat&logo=Twitter&logoColor=white)](https://twitter.com/mariieetee)
 [![Gmail](https://img.shields.io/badge/-Gmail-c14438?style=flat&logo=Gmail&logoColor=white)](mailto:valverdemario.2410@gmail.com)

-I am currently studying a higher degree in Multiplatform Application Development in Luis Vives, Leganés, I only need an internship in the company and to do my final project in September..
+I have recently finished degree in Multiplatform Application Development at Luis Vives, Leganés, I only need an internship in the company and to do my final project in September..
 During this course I have learned a lot about backend development and I have used different technologies.
 Always attentive to renew myself and learn more about other languages.

 Welcome to my Github page!
 I am Mario and I am currently finishing my higher degree at the university of Leganes!